Am I Maximizing all Available Tax Deductions for my Family? - Kerr Financial

 Am I Maximizing all Available Tax Deductions for my Family?

-Category: Accounting & Tax, Financial Planning Tags: CRA, Credits, Deductions, Tax
+Category: Accounting Services, Personal Financial Planning Tags: CRA, Credits, Deductions, Tax

 In Canada if your income exceeds $200,000 you have graduated to the highest federal tax bracket.
 Congratulations!
 In many provinces this brings your marginal tax rate close to or over 50%.
 That means for every dollar earned in excess of $200,000 you will be paying a substantial portion to the Canada Revenue Agency.
 With this in mind it is important to ensure that you are minimizing your family’s personal tax bill.